cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 While all of these add up to somewhat minor inconveniences to people's daily lives, we can grant the life-preserving benefits outweight the cons here.
 Next, we can look along the rights and freedoms dimension.
 Here it is clear that carrying out these measures would represent significant limitations on natural rights, facilitate further encroachment, and make the policy undesirable under most people's choices of $\Omega$.
-Although I agree with such objections, I think this is missing the point, which is why do we care to fight for the preservation things like the right to not wear a mask?
+Although I agree with such objections, I think this is missing the point.
-(On that note, I do believe rights are with us by birth and thus only their removal needs to be justified.)
+That being, why do we care to fight for the preservation things like the right to not wear a mask in the first place?
 If we didn't care about these rights for some reason other than their being rights, I don't think there would be as much controversy around these discussions.
 Finally, arguing along this axis carries a lot of political baggage so it is best if we can find a deeper and hence more unifying dimension.
 This leaves the aesthetic dimension; is beauty adequately sustained under this state of affairs?